Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 The speakers built into the Echo Show 8 are more powerful than you might expect, with a relatively deep audio response.
 While the detail in the high-end isn’t as impressive as some more expensive options, it’s still not bad.
 Even better is that the device supports Spatial Audio, and it perhaps unexpectedly provides a relatively immersive experience.

 Amazon devices are always tightly integrated with Alexa.
-The Echo Show 8 works excellently with Alexa, and it works well with your Alexa-based smart home.
+The Echo Show 8 works seamlessly with Alexa and with your Alexa-based smart home.
 Unlike previous Echo Show 8 models, this generation can function as a smart home hub for Zigbee and Thread.
 The device supports Matter, so it’ll allow you to connect other Matter-enabled devices to your smart home.

-There aren’t many issues with the Echo Show 8 (3rd Gen), but we do wish the display was a slightly higher resolution.
-That’s on top of the privacy implications of having Amazon devices, like the fact that this device does support the Amazon Sidewalk mesh network—though you do have to opt into it, which is nice.
+There aren’t many issues with the Echo Show 8 (3rd Gen), but we do wish the display were a slightly higher resolution.
+That’s on top of the privacy implications of having Amazon devices, like the fact that this device does support the Amazon Sidewalk mesh network, though you do have to opt into it, which is nice.

 The Amazon Echo Show 10 is the best smart display you can buy for video calls.